-Anyone who has read Money Under 30 for some time knows that I’m a big fan of Credit Karma — a site that provides a truly free credit score with no credit card numbers/signups required.
-This week they announced an exciting update that Credit Karma users now get access to a free credit report in addition to your score.
+Anyone who has read Money Under 30 for some time knows that I’m a big fan of Credit Karma — a site that provides you with two totally free credit scores — no credit card numbers/signups required.
+And now Credit Karma users also get access to their TransUnion credit report in addition to scores.
+(Also free!)

 Although you’ve always been able to get free copies of your three credit reports from annualcreditreport.com, that service limits you to viewing each report just once a year.
 With Credit Karma’s new offering, you can retrieve your free TransUnion credit report and get updates as often as once a week.
 (It’s still a good idea to get your other two reports — from Experian and Equifax — from annualcreditreport.com once a year to ensure they are accurate).

 For better or worse, your credit score plays a big role in your financial health.